An invitation to formal power series: Stirling numbers

 Strangely, no such formula is known to hold for odd negative exponents (perhaps because $b_{2d+1}=0$?).
 In fact, it is unknown if \emph{Apéry's constant} $\sum_{k=1}^\infty\frac{1}{k^3}=1{,}202\ldots$ is transcendent.

 We end this section with a power series proof of the famous four-square theorem.

 \begin{Thm}[\textsc{Lagrange--Jacobi}] Every positive integer is the sum of four squares.
 More precisely, for $n\in\NN$. \end{Thm} \begin{proof} We follow Hirschhorn~\cite[Section~2.4]{Hirschhorn}.
-Obviously, it suffices to prove the second assertion (by Jacobi).
+Obviously, it suffices to prove the second assertion (due to Jacobi).
 Since the summands $(-1)^k(2k+1)X^{\frac{k^2+k}{2}}$ in \eqref{Jhoch3} are invariant under the transformation $k\mapsto-k-1$, we can write

 Taking the square on both sides yields

 The pairs $(k,l)$ with $k\equiv l\pmod{2}$ are transformed by $(k,l)\mapsto(s,t):=\frac{1}{2}(k+l,k-l)$, while the pairs $k\not\equiv l\pmod{2}$ are transformed by $(s,t):=\frac{1}{2}(k-l-1,k+l+1)$.
 Notice that $k=s+t$ and $l=s-t$ or $l=t-s-1$ respectively.
 Hence,